-Keep the matched EID button and 4-H visual tags together - The tags are packaged with the EID and visual 4-H numbers matched as they are paired in a database available from Allflex USA.
+Keep the matched EID button and 4-H visual tags together - The tags are packaged with the EID and visual 4-H numbers matched and in a database available from Allflex USA.
 If for some reason the tags should get separated, you can use the sheet of labels to match them back up.
 Allflex has been working on their website over the past few years.
 If you are unable to download your tag data and need it, contact Lexie.

-Using the labels - Make a copy of all the barcode sticker labels in each bag and put them in a safe place!
-These can be used as a last resort in the event your labels should get misplaced or damaged.
-Each bag of tags has 2 sets of labels that have the EID tag, a barcode of that 15-digit number, and the visual 4-H number on it.
+Using the labels - Each bag of tags has 2 sets of labels that have the EID tag, a barcode of that 15-digit number, and the visual 4-H number on it.
 You can use one set of labels for county tagging if you wish.
 You should keep one set of labels in a file to be used later for any state nominations.
+Please also make a copy of the labels and put them in a safe place, in the event your labels should get misplaced.